HarshTripathi19/HarshTripathi19/README.md

 - 👋 Hi, I’m Harsh Tripathi
 - 👀 I’m interested in coding
+- 🔭 I’m working on my skills
 - 🌱 I’m currently learning Data Science, AI and ML
 - 💞️ I’m looking to collaborate on the projects of  AI and ML
+- 🤝 I’m looking for help with backend development.
 - 📫 You can reach me through harshatripathi19@gmail.com

 <!---